 - Warmachine and Hordes have some gorgeous and attractive models, cohesive and interesting aesthetics across different armies and a compelling setting of steampunk fantasy.
 However some of the older sculpts look a bit dated, and some people consider the heroic proportions and love of shoulder pads a detractor.
 (8/10)

-- There models are regarded as good but not the pinnacle of quality compared to larger companies.
+- Their models are regarded as good but not the pinnacle of quality compared to larger companies.
+Especially the larger resin kits.
 (7/10)

 Look at this guy!
 I am all that is mountain!